Lobbyra/rpi_cluster/README.md

 Services planned :
 - FTPS
-- many wordpress / mariadb
+- many wordpress / mariadb with HTTPS
 - Python code executors
 - influxdb
 - Telegraf that measure system metrics of the raspberry.
-- Grafana that will display metrics in influxDB
+- Grafana that will display metrics in influxDB with HTTPS
 - Nodejs code executors

 Services be fun to deploy for tests :